usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 mean that, in applying WCAG 2.1 to conventional electronic documents, not all success criteria may be applicable directly as written.
-Although the Department understands that some WCAG 2.1 Level AA success criteria may not apply as written to conventional electronic documents, 23 when public entities provide or make available web content and content in mobile apps, public entities generally must ensure conformance to the WCAG 2.1 Level AA success criteria to the extent those criteria can be applied.
+Although the Department understands that some WCAG 2.1 Level AA success criteria may not apply as written to conventional electronic documents, {% fn 23 %} when public entities provide or make available web content and content in mobile apps, public entities generally must ensure conformance to the WCAG 2.1 Level AA success criteria to the extent those criteria can be applied.
 In determining how to make conventional electronic documents conform to WCAG 2.1 Level AA, public entities may find it helpful to consult W3C’s guidance on non-web